 Familias Unidas por La Justicia (FUJ) in Washington State first called a boycott of Sakuma Bros.
-Farm berries in 2013, as well as secondary boycotts of Driscoll's and Häagen-Dazs, purchasers of the majority of Sakuma berries, in 2014.
+Farm berries in 2013, and boycotts of Driscoll's and Häagen-Dazs strawberry ice cream, purchasers of the majority of Sakuma berries in 2014.
 This resource provides an overview of the farm workers who work at Sakuma Bros. and the labor dispute which led them to call the boycotts.